SolraBizna/advent_2023/README.md

 [Edit after the fact]

 Here's a better metaphor.
 I'm on day 24 of a 25-day painting contest.
-I'm partly here because I watched the previous years and loved watching all the painters get better by painting with different materials, subjects, etc. Going outside their comfort zones and honing their craft.
-So imagine my surprise when I find out that day 24's painting challenge is "3D print a Benchy".
+I'm partly here because I watched the previous years and loved watching all the painters get better by painting with different materials, methods, subjects, etc. Going outside their comfort zones and honing their craft.
+So imagine my surprise when I find out that day 24's painting challenge is "3D print a Benchy using the provided filament".

 If I encounter a complex system of linear equations "in the wild", I'll break out Octave or pull up Wolfram Alpha and I'll solve it that way.
 Just like how if I need a Benchy I'd use a 3D printer and not a paintbrush.
 But this was a *painting* contest, not a *usually painting but occasionally other barely-related things* contest!

 I'm really unreasonably upset about this.

+# Puzzle 25

+Day 25 penance sketch: deferred.

+A nice exercise.
+Brute force, plus a little help from hand tracing of an ERD.
+Slam.